Giuseppe Verdi: 1834–1842: First operas

 While Verdi was working on his second opera Un giorno di regno, Margherita died of encephalitis at the age of 26.
 Verdi adored his wife and children and was devastated by their early deaths.
 Un giorno, a comedy, was premiered only a few months later.
-It was a flop and only given the one performance.
+It was a flop and only given one performance.
 Following its failure, it is claimed Verdi vowed never to compose again, but in his Sketch he recounts how Merelli persuaded him to write a new opera.

 Verdi was to claim that he gradually began to work on the music for Nabucco, the libretto of which had originally been rejected by the composer Otto Nicolai: "This verse today, tomorrow that, here a note, there a whole phrase, and little by little the opera was written", he later recalled.
 By the autumn of 1841 it was complete, originally under the title Nabucodonosor.
 Well received at its first performance on 9 March 1842, Nabucco underpinned Verdi's success until his retirement from the theatre, twenty-nine operas (including some revised and updated versions) later.
 At its revival in La Scala for the 1842 autumn season it was given an unprecedented (and later unequalled) total of 57 performances; within three years it had reached (among other venues) Vienna, Lisbon, Barcelona, Berlin, Paris and Hamburg; in 1848 it was heard in New York, in 1850 in Buenos Aires.
 Porter comments that "similar accounts...could be provided to show how widely and rapidly all [Verdi's] other successful operas were disseminated."